 Which Companies Use Open Banking?

-A wide variety of companies are now using open banking to help people manage their finances and even borrow money online.
+A wide variety of companies are now using open banking.
+They want to help people manage their finances and even borrow money online.

 Online lenders previously had to rely on the information entered into the application form to assess a person’s affordability.
-Bank statement was also sometimes requested and had to be slowly evaluated for the income and expenditure.
+You may need to provide a bank statement too, so lenders can look at your income and expenditure.
 But now, many types of lenders from business loan companies to short term lenders can use open banking to gain a better understanding of whether you can afford to take out a loan.
 By sharing their data with the lender, the underwriter can quickly see the person’s transaction history and verify their income.